I Didn't Start Investing Until My 40s, But Still Retired Early

-During this time, I was also paying for Hope’s out-of-state college tuition, so I had dueling money priorities.
+During this time, I was also paying for Hope’s out-of-state college tuition.
 My goal was not to leave her burdened with too much debt.
-Getting promoted and moving into the administrative side helped.
+Getting promoted and moving into administration helped.
 By the time she graduated, my salary had reached the mid-$70,000s.

-I also took advantage of times when I found myself with fewer bills.
 When I moved to a retirement community, I saved $500 a month on rent.
 That “found money” helped a lot with Hope's tuition.
 And after I paid off my car, I started putting that money toward retirement.
-We did have to take out some federally subsidized loans, but ultimately, Hope only graduated with $15,000 in debt, which really isn’t that bad.
+We did have to take out some federally subsidized loans, but ultimately, Hope only graduated with $15,000 in debt.